Potential in Bio-Based Fibers & Yarns

 Man cleaning elevator

 Fibers are the basis for a nonwoven wipe.
-Whether it be staple fiber or a continuous fiber – fibers are the heart of the wipe, as they dictate key physical …
+Whether it be staple fiber or a continuous fiber – fibers are the heart of the wipe, as they dictate key physical properties.
+There are a number of web-forming technologies that employ fibers in a web in conjunction with bonding process to make material for a wipe. …

 15.3k